rightedges/japanese-maple-book/combined.md

 ### The "Humidity Well" Physics (Revisited)
 As we discussed in Chapter 4, maples live and die by the moisture in the air.
 A solitary maple standing in a lawn is exposed to drying winds on all sides.
 *   **The Benefit of Grouping**: By planting an understory of ferns, hostas, and azaleas, you create a "transpiration canopy."
-As all these plants breathe water vapor into the air through their stomata, they create a bubble of high humidity (a "humidity well") that protects the maple's delicate leaves from scorching.
+As all these plants breathe water vapor into the air through their stomata, they create a bubble of high humidity (a "humidity well) that protects the maple's delicate leaves from scorching.
 Research shows that a densely planted "community" of plants can maintain a local humidity level 10-15% higher than a bare soil site.
 This isn't just for looks; it is a life-support system that reduces the tree's water stress.

 ---